joone/joone.github.io/content/posts/fixing-drag-and-drop-in-chromium/index.md

 ---
-title: "Fixing Drag-and-Drop in Chromium: What Was Broken and What Changed"
+title: "[BlinkOn21] Fixing Drag-and-Drop in Chromium: What Was Broken and What Changed"
 date: 2026-04-20
 description: ""
 tags: "drag-and-drop, chromium, BlinkOn"